Semiparallel/OnePcToRuleEmAll/README.md

 - Energy saving (working on especially for GPU allocation and sleep times.)

 ::: warning!
-This Project is under heavy development changes and bugs areprettyfie part of it
+This Project is under heavy development changes and bugs are part of it

 ## What is it about?
 ---